tunewriter/Share-Space/README.md

 * Supabase (Postgres) as the database
 * Cypress and pytest for testing
 * Deployed on Netlify and AWS EC2

-## Timeline
-* Sept 20 to 23, 2022: Started the project
-* Sept 24, 2022: Created repository and upload on GitHub
-* Oct 19, 2022: Added 'delete note' and 'create cave' functionality
-* Oct 21, 2022: Added feedback button
-* Oct 22, 2022: Implemented E2E tests
-* Oct 23 to 26, 2022:
-  * Tried continuous integration with E2E and unit tests using Github Actions but wasn't succesful (see 'deployment' branch)
-  * Wrote basic unit tests
-* Oct 27 to 29, 2022:
-  * Deployment of svelte app on Netlify
-  * Dockerization and deployment of backend on a t2.micro AWS EC2 instance (Ubuntu)
-  * Setting up custom domain for frontend (www.syncave.com) and backend ([api.syncave.com](www.api.syncave.com))
-  * Tried setting up HTTPS for backend with certbot but wasn't successful yet
-* Oct 30, 2022:
-  * Improves color scheme in web app
-  * Unified designs of buttons
-  * Many small improvements in web app.

 ## Features